strapi/strapi/docs/3.0.0-beta.x/guides/databases.md

 ```

 ::: warning Note
-The above configuration will create a database called `test`, the default database for **MongoDB Atlas**.
-If you would like to name your database something else, add the following **key:value pair** into your **"settings":** in your `database.json` file.
+The above configuration will create a database called `strapi`, the _default database_ Strapi sets for any **MongoDB** database.
+If you would like to name your database something else, add the following **key:value pair** into your **"settings":** located in your `database.json` file.

-`"database": "my-database-name",`
+`"database": "my-database-name"`

 :::

 ::: danger Warning
 We recommend replacing sensitive (eg. "URI string" above) information in your database.json files before uploading your project to a public repository such as GitHub.
-For more information about using environment variables, please read [dynamic configurations](https://strapi.io/documentation/3.0.0-beta.x/configurations/configurations.html#dynamic-configurations).
+For more information about using environment variables, please read [dynamic configurations](/3.0.0-beta.x/configurations/configurations.html#dynamic-configurations).

 :::